Leusimafilho/creator-docs/content/en-us/tutorials/first-experience/index.md

 This tutorial explains the basics of [Roblox Studio](../../studio/setting-up-roblox-studio.md) by building, playtesting, and publishing a simple platformer experience.
 Follow each section and learn how to:

-- Create the foundation of your platformer using one of Studio's bundled templates.
+- Create the foundation of your platformer using one of Studio's bundlyed templates.
 - Navigate around the 3D viewport to see the environment from every angle.
 - Create platforms for players to traverse using Studio's primary building blocks.
 - Playtest and troubleshoot your experience.